18 Victorian house extension ideas that cleverly unite old and new with stunning results

 Using a combination of heritage-style steel framed glazing, clerestory windows and a highly polished concrete floor, the new space is full of natural light.
 The raised section of roof, with its high-level glazing, is an ingenious alternative to the more traditional roof lantern, while the fixed glazed panel in the side return extension adds another dimension.

-13. Contrast the existing building with charred timber
+17. Contrast the existing building with charred timber

-This rear and side extension, designed by Plus Rooms, has been clad entirely in charred timber to ensure it stands proudly as the new addition it is.
+This rear and side extension, designed by Plus Rooms, has been clad entirely in black charred timber to ensure it stands proudly as the new addition it is.
 Fitted with industrial-style windows and doors, the extension manages to look both modern and charmingly rustic.

 The opposing side and rear pitched roofs were designed to create an acentric gable design for further interest.

-15. Explore the idea of a lean-to extension
+18. Explore the idea of a lean-to extension

-Lean-to extensions are a great way to extend a number of house styles — Victorian included.
+Lean-to extensions are a great way to extend a number of house styles –Victorian included.

 Here, a large glazed lean-to extension, designed by Granit Architecture + Interiors allows natural light to pour into the ground floor and creates connection with the garden.